jdevfullstack-projects/StudentGradingSystem/README.md

 In this Spring Boot project, I used JPA for persistence, MySQL being the database.

-Take note, when Spring Boot maps the service class into the database, the naming convention is critical, for example:
+Take note, when Spring Boot (Hibernate actually) maps the java class into the database, the naming convention is critical, for example:

 `roboticsGrade` will be mapped in the database column as `robotics_grade`.